Hi-Vision: Displays

 Hi-Vision requires a display capable of handling 30 Mhz of video bandwidth simultaneously for each of the component video channels: R, G, B or Y, P_{b} and P_{r}.
 It was displayed on direct view color CRTs and CRT projectors, and plasma displays and Talaria projectors were explored to determine their ability to display Hi-Vision images.
 Some TVs have built in MUSE decoders.

 Cameras

 Cameras based on Saticon tubes, Plumbicon tubes, Harpicon tubes and CCD image sensors were used to capture footage using the Hi-Vision format.
 A prototype based on Vidicon tubes was also created.

 MUSE decoders

-A MUSE decoder is required for receiving MUSE broadcasts from satellites, and for viewing content in the MUSE format.
+A MUSE (Multiple Sub-Nyquist Sampling Encoding) decoder is required for receiving MUSE broadcasts from satellites, and for viewing content in the MUSE format.
 The decoder converts MUSE format signals into Hi-Vision component video signals that can then be shown in a display.

 Video cassettes

 W-VHS allowed home recording of Hi-Vision programmes.